DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 I have been fortunate enough to have stayed in the Fontainebleau Hotel a long time ago, and can only imagine the spectacle.
 Of course then came 1973 Shareholder's meeting.
 By

 Shareholder's meeting were *a big deal* not only for the company but for the attendees.
-It is difficult to find pictures of those ocasions, but I have found a [PDF by John and Mary McCann](http://www.mccannimaging.com/Retinex/Talks_files/PRAf2%20Slides%20copy.pdf).
+It is difficult to find pictures of those ocasions, but I have found a [PDF, "Stories from behind the curtain at Polaroid’s Shareholders Meetings" by John and Mary McCann](http://www.mccannimaging.com/Retinex/Talks_files/PRAf2%20Slides%20copy.pdf).
 I tried to contact the McCanns to get a permit to use those pictures, but never got a reply.
 I highly recommend you look at it.
 By the way, John McCann was reponsible of the 20x24 camera.
 Enough said.
+I highly recommend that document it has very nice not often seen pictures.

 So the Shareholders meeting that year was going to be the first time shareholders could *play* with the SX70.
 Previous demostrations where highly controlled, to avoid spies from Kodak.
 Mr Fierstein says that in a technical demostration, at the end all pictures were punched and secured.
 But Kodak *spies* took the punch holes to analyse.
 It was war.